nus-cs2103/website-base/admin/exams.md

 **E.** `Disagree with confidence`

-**Incorrect answers receive negative marks.** Here is an example marking scheme for a question that gives you a correct statement.
+**Incorrect answers receive negative marks.** Here is an example marking scheme for a question that gives you a correct statement. %%&nbsp;The scheme will be reversed if the statement given is incorrect.%%

 A. Agree with confidence **(+0.2)**<br>
 B. Agree, but not confident **(+0.1)**<br>
 C. Question unclear **(0)**<br>
 D. Disagree, but not confident **(-0.1)**<br>
 E. Disagree with confidence **(-0.2)**<br>

+%%&nbsp;Negative marks are necessary because all questions are Agree/Disagree type.
+Without negative marks, anyone can score roughly half the marks by simply choosing the same option for all questions.%%

 **All questions carry equal marks.**